TwinIsland/Canfig/doc/milestone1.md

 - **Basic Constraint and Type Checking**: SQLite supports enforcing data integrity through constraints, which can be effectively utilized to ensure the configurations meet the specified rules.

 ### Backend Service Setup
-1. **Fetch Config from SQLite**: Retrieve the current configuration settings stored in SQLite.
+1. **Fetch Config from SQLite**: Retrieve the current configuration data stored in SQLite.
 2. **Update Trigger Policy**: Adjust the triggers based on the current configurations and any new changes.
 3. **Start Backend with FastAPI**: Use FastAPI, a modern, fast web framework for building APIs with Python, to serve the backend services.
 4. **Materialize Slice and Start Router**: Materialize configurations into slices, similar to views in MySQL, and set up routing for each slice for efficient data handling and retrieval.